 What is the tuition?

-The 2017-18 Parishioner tuition rate is $3175 for one student, $5380 for two students, $7675 for 3 students, $8000 for four students and $8340 for five students.
-For non-parishioners, the tuition is $5440 per student, regardless of the number of students enrolled.
+The Parishioner tuition rate is $3240 for one student, $5490 for two students, $7830 for 3 students, $8160 for four students and $8510 for five students.
+For non-parishioners, the tuition is $5550 per student, regardless of the number of students enrolled.
 There is a $75 registration fee for new students only.
-In order to support our families, our parish has frozen tuition rates for the 2018-2019 school year, and so they will remain the same as they were for 2017-18.
+Tuition for K3 will be $1400 for the two day program, and $1900 for the three day program.